-Get ready for your ultimate adventure through the Middle Kingdom’s most incredible spots with this list of the 15 must see destinations in China!
-From the neon-lit bustle of Shanghai to remote Tibetan monasteries, temple-topped mountains to panda playrooms, China offers travelers endless fascination, natural beauty, and cultural immersion.
+Ready for the ultimate adventure through the Middle Kingdom?
+This list of the 15 must see destinations in China will take you from the neon-lit streets of Shanghai to remote Tibetan monasteries, and from temple-topped mountains to playful panda habitats.
+China is a land of endless fascination, where breathtaking landscapes meet centuries-old culture and history.

-Get ready to embark on a journey to experience the rich culture, awe-inspiring beauty, and fascinating history that this country has to offer!
+So, pack your bags and get ready to uncover the rich culture, awe-inspiring beauty, and fascinating history that China has to offer!

 1. Tiger Leaping Gorge in Yunnan